 In addition, Shapiro is a staunch supporter of Israel and its actions against Palestine.
 As a result, many college campuses have chosen to boycott Shapiro and prohibit him from speaking.

 Some argue that this is a violation of free speech.
 After all, Shapiro is entitled to his opinions, no matter how unpopular they may be.
 Others counter that allowing Shapiro to speak on campus would simply be a platform for hate speech.
 They argue that his speeches would only serve to further alienate

 In March 2021, Dr. Seuss Enterprises decided to discontinue publishing 6 Seuss books due to perceived racism within the books and images.

-Conservative media, and particularly Fox News, were highly critical of the move, calling it another example of cancel culture pushing out beloved parts of American culture.
+Conservative media, and particularly Fox News, were highly critical of the move, calling it another example of virtue signaling and cancel culture pushing out beloved parts of American culture.

 Dr. Seuss Enterprises, on the other hand, had decided that the books were no longer consistent with mainstream values, but did continue to publish other Seuss books that they hoped would remain part of the cultural milieu.

 The BDS movement is a global campaign that was launched in 2005 by Palestinian civil society to promote boycotts, divestment, and sanctions against Israel.